dobromir-hristov/vuelidate-error-extractor/docs/custom_templates.md

 Property | Returns | Description
 | --- | --- | --- |
-errors | Object | All validation error objects for the field.
-Its a dynamic property so its in sync with the form field's state. activeErrors | Object | The currently active error objects. activeErrorMessages | Object | The currently active error messages. mergedMessages | Object | Merges both the messages prop and the globally defined ones on init. firstError | Object | Returns the first error object. firstErrorMessage | String | Returns the first active error message. hasErrors | Boolean | If field has any errors.
+errors | Object | Collection of validation [error objects](./custom_templates.md#error-object) for the field.
+Its a dynamic property, so its in sync with the form field's state. activeErrors | Object | Only the active error objects - those that are "dirty". activeErrorMessages | Object | Only the active error messages. mergedMessages | Object | Collection of messages, from both the local messages prop and the global messages. firstError | Object | Returns the first active error object. firstErrorMessage | String | Returns the first active error message. hasErrors | Boolean | If field has any errors.